ntoane/WEATHER-FLOW/Readme.md

 # Weather-Flow

-*Deep Learning pipeline for weather prediction using temporal and spatio-temporal deep learning models.*
+*The Deep Learning pipeline for weather prediction, developed as an experimental platform for the UCT Cognitive Systems Lab, incorporates temporal and spatio-temporal deep learning models.
+This pipeline aims to facilitate experimentation and integration of the latest and most cutting-edge ST-GNN (Spatio-Temporal Graph Neural Network) models for weather forecasting.*

 | Member              | Student Number |
 | ------------------- | -------------- |